Who Receives Aid at SJC? Does it Make Sense to Apply?

 - The award letter must be signed and returned to the Office of Financial Aid.
 The second copy is to be kept by the student.

-- Financial aid cannot be paid until all documents have been received and reviewed and enrollment has been confirmed.
+- The award is subject to change and no financial aid can be paid until all documents have been received and reviewed and enrollment has been confirmed.

 - We will include information about our payment plan and other financing options.